Eslamemad123/taskati/README.md

 <p float="left">
     <img src="Screen App\darkThem.png" width="25%" />
 </p>
->Upload photo Screen
->Using packeg image Picker to upload photo from galary or camera and show photo on the screen
->check on the photo uploded and the name

 <p float="left">
     <img src="Screen App\editProfile.png" width="25%" />
 </p>
->Upload photo Screen
->Using packeg image Picker to upload photo from galary or camera and show photo on the screen
->check on the photo uploded and the name

 <p float="left">
     <img src="Screen App\addTask.png" width="25%" />
 </p>
->Upload photo Screen
->Using packeg image Picker to upload photo from galary or camera and show photo on the screen
->check on the photo uploded and the name

 <p float="left">
     <img src="Screen App\editTask.png" width="25%" />
 </p>